28 Things Not to Miss in San Francisco | San Francisco Travel

 Feel the Love in Haight-Ashbury

 Known as the center of San Francisco's hippie counterculture, Haight-Ashbury is a haven for vintage finds and 1960s nostalgia.
 You can walk in the footsteps of Janis Joplin and the Grateful Dead on a Flower Power Walking Tour, while learning about how music shaped the vibrant history of the Haight.
+Visit the Counterculture Museum to see how San Francisco's Hippie movement changed the world.

 Founded in 1776, the Mission is San Francisco's oldest neighborhood, but features some of its newest restaurants and galleries.
 Latino culture and Dolores Park are among the most popular attractions.
 Many visitors come to the Mission to admire the murals that adorn the walls of buildings.